Five Ways to Beat the Winter Blues

 - Eat small frequent meals.
 When our mood and energy levels are down, we have less motivation and self-discipline to draw upon.
 If we can eat small, frequent meals/snacks, we can keep our overall energy level up and avoid those “I’m starving, I have to eat something now!” moments.

 - Include healthy proteins with our meals/snacks.
 Adding protein can give us a longer sense of satiety and avoid the sugar highs and lows that come from high-carbohydrate eating.
 Carbohydrates alone are digested more quickly, leading to a sudden rise in insulin, followed by a quick drop.
 Even complex carbohydrates can produce this affect.
 Adding healthy proteins like a handful of nuts, two tablespoons of nut butter, sunflower seeds, cheese, cottage cheese, and other protein sources can help us avoid the roller-coaster of carbohydrate foods.
 All of these nuts and seeds provide healthy fats which give us sustained energy levels and studies suggest support a better mood.
 Keep the portions in check though – mindless eating through a bag of nuts or sunflower seeds can mean too many calories.
+Here is a delicious recipe for healthy, herbal-infused energy balls using nut butters, honey, and chocolate – Women of Power Balls, Herbal Health Treats.

 - Nourishing Herbs.
 There are many herbs that offer nutrition and are safe to use daily.
 The herbs I suggest are nourishing and mood-lifting and can help us stay healthy and happy during the challenging winter months.